Flameborn/Kiramoji/README.md

 ### How do I run multiple boards?

-You can install Kareha in multiple directories (see the installation steps above), or you can symlink the files.
+You can install Kiramoji in multiple directories (see the installation steps above), or you can symlink the files.
 The _Lndir_ command is quite useful to do this.

 ### What are tripcodes and Capcodes and how do I use them?